 The second-factor authentication with WebAuthN workflow uses an alternative to the confirmation code method.
 The alternative is to use an authenticator.

 An authenticator is a device such as a PC, mobile phone, or tablet that can:

 - Set up a private/public key pair

 The following diagram depicts the sign-in flow, before an authenticator is registered:

 Now that Express has a public key credential for the authenticator, subsequent sign-ins use the authenticator as a second factor:

-In terms of the OpenID Connect (OIDC) specifications, the Web App is the Relying Party, and the ForgeRock Identity Cloud is the Authorization Server.
-See The OpenID Foundation Specifications.
+If you’re familiar with OpenID Connect (OIDC) specifications, the Web App is the Relying Party, and the ForgeRock Identity Cloud is the Authorization Server.